-Each year, IT staffing company Robert Half Technology publishes a report summarizing the technology hiring trends across America.
+Each year, IT staffing company Robert Half Technology (RHT) publishes a report summarizing the technology hiring trends across America.
 And year after year, the report highlights the demand for qualified IT professionals.

-So how can you help fill the gap and become eligible to fill these vacancies?
+In a June 2017 report, RHT revealed that 63 percent of chief information officers (CIOs) find it somewhat or very challenging to find skilled IT professionals today.
+So how can you help fill the gap and become eligible for these vacancies?
 Earning an information technology (IT) management degree is a great start.
-Also known as a management information systems degree, the knowledge and training provided in this multi-faceted program can equip you for not just one, but several coveted tech positions.
+Sometime referred to as a management information systems degree, the knowledge and training provided in this multi-faceted program can equip you for not just one, but several coveted tech positions.

-Take a look at the chart below to learn more about the opportunities that could await after graduating.
+Watch this quick video to learn more about the opportunities that could await after graduating.

-Top 10 jobs for IT management degree holders
+6 Careers for IT management degree holders

 1. Software applications developer

-Median annual salary (2014): $95,510
+Median annual salary (2016): $100,0802

 Projected growth (2014-2024): 19% increase (much faster than average)

-- Design or customize computer applications software
+- Designing or customizing computer applications software

-2. Computer systems analyst
+3. Computer systems analyst

-Median annual salary (2014): $82,710
+Median annual salary (2016): $87,2202